 Go to Develop Module to begin the editing.

-I always begin by doing lens correction.
-It been done by go to Lens Correction box and click on Enable Profile Corrections and Remove Chromatic Aberration box.
+I always begin by going to Lens Correction box and click on Enable Profile Corrections and Remove Chromatic Aberration box.
 And then Upright Selection by click the few options (I choose auto).

 And then I did my basic adjustment.
 First convert into Black & White.
 Then decrease the highlight to the lowest and increase the shadow to the highest.
 Then adjust the white and black.
 What I’m looking for is a well balance tone in the entire part of photo.